7span/dashing-kit/README.md

 # 🗂️ Documentation

 Built with ❤️ using Codelab for a seamless learning experience.
-- Explore the step-by-step guide on [Codelab](https://7span.com/open-source/flutter-launchpad-docs/docs/intro).
+- Explore the step-by-step guide on our [Documentation](https://7span.com/open-source/flutter-launchpad-docs/docs/intro).

 # 🏁 Getting Started